 Gli Eroi / The Heroes

-Rod Taylor plays Bob Robson in this action/comedy that's known as "The
+Rod Taylor plays Bob Robson in this action/comedy that's known throughout the

 is most commonly called by its Italian name,